elfrucool/spring-batch-workshop/exercise-3/README.md

 1. About resources in spring, see: [http://docs.spring.io/autorepo/docs/spring/3.2.x/spring-framework-reference/html/resources.html](http://docs.spring.io/autorepo/docs/spring/3.2.x/spring-framework-reference/html/resources.html)

 1. The folder location is **relative to where the application is executed**.
-If you got an exception about resource not available, either check where is the application being executed or set an absolute path.
+If you got an exception about resource not available, either check where is the application being executed and place the `work` folder in that place or set an absolute path.
 In production, either you can [externalize the configuration][SPRING-BOOT-EXTERNALISING-CONFIGURATION] or set an absolute path (a short an easy-to-remember one) e.g. `/var/my-job/inbound` & `/var/my-job/outbound`.

+### STEP 3: Modify ImportAddressController to deal with non-existent contacts.csv file

-1. Since you are no longer reading the resource from classpath, you need a mechanism for Task #2 for identifying if the file already exist so you don't get an exception if it is absent, this is the suggested change in `ImportAddressController.java`:
+Since you are no longer reading the resource from classpath, you need a mechanism for Web MVC launching job (task #2) for identifying if the file already exist so you don't get an exception if it is absent, this is the suggested change in `ImportAddressController.java`:

 ```java
 package importaddresslist;